-- If the tumour is in the abdomen, your child’s tummy may be swollen and they may complain of constipation or have difficulty passing urine
+- if the tumour is in the abdomen, your child’s tummy may be swollen and they may complain of constipation or have difficulty passing urine (peeing)

-- If the tumour is pressing on the spinal cord, children may have weakness in the legs and walk unsteadily.
-If your child is not yet walking, you may notice reduced leg movements.
-They may also have constipation or difficulty passing urine.
+- if the tumour is pressing on the spinal cord, children may have weakness in the legs and walk unsteadily – if your child is not yet walking, you may notice reduced leg movements; they may also have constipation or difficulty passing urine (peeing)

-There are often vague and non-specific associated symptoms of tiredness, pallor, loss of appetite, weight loss, bone pain and generalised discomfort.
+There are often symptoms of tiredness, being pale, loss of appetite, weight loss, bone pain and generalised discomfort.